Weisl/simple_renaming/README.md

 Bones can now be renamed in the edit mode and the mode won’t change to pose mode.

+<h4> Search and Select </h4>
+The search can now be used to select objects.
+This uses works with the settings for renaming like only effecting selected and objects of a certain type.
+This feature works for object renaming as well as bone renaming in pose mode.

+<h4> Presets for the Prefix/Suffix by Type Panel </h4>
+The presets allow you to easily save different naming conventions for different object types and switch quickly between them.

 <h4>Known Issues: </h4>

 •	Time: Ignores the current time zone and uses always Coordinated Universal Time (UTC)